LoopKit/loopdocs/docs/loop-3/add-cgm.md

 ### Libre

-The Libre plugin for Loop, [LibreTransmitter](https://github.com/LoopKit/LibreTransmitter/), connects directly via Near Field Communication (NFC) during pairing (for some sensors) and via Bluetooth (direct to sensor or direct to a transmitter attached to the sensor) for regular readings.
-No other app is needed.

 * Libre 1 is supported but must use a third-party transmitter (miaomiao and bubble transmitters are supported)
 * European Libre 2 can be used directly or via transmitter
 * American Libre 2 is not supported
-* Libre 3 is not supported
+* Libre 3 is not supported by the released version of Loop, but is being tested in a special branch (next-dev)

 !!! tip "Connecting to Libre"
     The first reading for a new sensor will often take 2-4 minutes.
 This is due to some technicalities on how the Libre sensor announces its presence via Bluetooth.

-There are solutions for some Libre 3 but they cannot reside on an iPhone.
-The Android solution can be uploaded to Nightscout, with Loop using Nightscout as a Remote CGM; but this requires internet access to continue closed-loop performance.

 Part of the problem with Libre sensors is that there are differences in region, type and "security generations" which makes it hard to account for all variants.
 For example, the Libre 2 US has a different "security generation" than European Libre 2 sensors (different encryption in the data transmitted over Bluetooth).

-Libre 3 sensors have started appearing as well, but are unsupported.
-Other Libre sensors that are unsupported: Libre Pro, Libre H, and Libre Sense Glucose Sport Biosensors.
+Libre sensors that are unsupported: Libre Pro, Libre H, and Libre Sense Glucose Sport Biosensors.

 ### Eversense E3/365